<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6672188&amp;fmt=gif">

 Resident Communication That Cuts the Phone Calls

 Push notifications, email, and SMS all run from a single platform.
 Targeted announcements go to a specific floor, building, or resident segment instead of blasting the whole community.
-Communication tools tied directly to the workflows they reference cut confusion and lift the tenant experience without adding work for your office.
-Messaging that residents actually use also reduces the back-and-forth that buries property managers in routine tasks.
+Communication tools tied directly to the workflows they reference cut confusion and lift the resident experience without adding work for your team.

 GET THE GUIDE